persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

 	npm run deploy

+NOTE: **DO NOT PULL ON THE GITHUB MASTER BRANCH**, THIS IS ONLY FOR DEPLOYING THE SITE

 ## Publish a File

 You can publish your file by opening the **Publish** sub-menu and by clicking **Publish to**.
 For some locations, you can choose between the following formats: